EBI-Metabolights/guides/docs/index.md

 Once a study has been completed and the status updated to ‘Private’, a private read-only link will be available at the top of your study page to share with the journal.

 ![Portal](assets/images/image30.png)

-This link will be also present in those studies ‘In Review’, after they have been manually curated.